softwaresaved/software-licensing-workshop/README.md

 The workshop duration is anticipated to be 1 hour, though material can be scaled to make this shorter or longer.

+# Licensing for Researchers Workshop

+As researchers, we need to understand how to use the work of others and enable others to use our work.

+This repository contains materials for presenting a seminar on the basics of licensing for researchers.

 ## Requirements

-TBC
+No prerequisites

 ## Materials

+The slides for the Software Licensing workshop are at: https://github.com/softwaresaved/software-licensing-workshop/blob/gh-pages/index.html

-The slides for this workshop are at: TBC
+The slides for the Licensing for Researchers workshop are at: https://github.com/softwaresaved/software-licensing-workshop/blob/gh-pages/licensingforresearchers.html

 Reference materials are available at: